On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Generating methods

-On the analogy of adding edge colours, we can add transplantable components to $\Graph$ and $\OnSecond{\Graph}$ without affecting their transplantability.
+On the analogy of adding edge colors, we can add transplantable components to $\Graph$ and $\OnSecond{\Graph}$ without affecting their transplantability.
 According to Theorem~\ref{thm:TransGraphsAreSchreierGraphs} and Theorem~\ref{thm:TransSchreierGraphs}, the converse holds, that is, if the components $\Graph_{k}$ and $\OnSecond{\Graph}_{l}$ of $\Graph$ and $\OnSecond{\Graph}$ are transplantable, then so are $\Graph\backslash\Graph_{k}=\bigcup_{i\neq k}\Gamma_{i}$ and $\OnSecond{\Graph}\backslash\OnSecond{\Graph}_{l}=\bigcup_{j\neq l}\OnSecond{\Gamma}_{j}$.
-Note that the same statement holds for isospectrality, that is, domains remain isospectral if one removes isospectral components.
-As an example, we can omit the triangles with number $6$ in Figure~\ref{fig:Omission}.
-The resulting pair was recently discovered by Band~et~al.~\cite{BandParzanchevskiBen-Shach2009}.
-Their search was motivated by Chapman\textquoteright{}s two-piece band~\cite{Chapman1995} with homogeneous boundary conditions, which can be obtained similarly.
+Note that the same statement holds for isospectrality, that is, manifolds remain isospectral if one removes isospectral components.
+As an example, we can omit the two identical triangles in Figure~\ref{fig:Omission}.
+The resulting pair was discovered by Band~et~al.~\cite{BandParzanchevskiBen-Shach2009}.
+Their search was motivated by Chapman\textquoteright{}s two-piece band~\cite{Chapman1995} with pure boundary conditions, which can be obtained similarly.